bitcoin-sv-specs/brfc-paymail/src/07-contact-cards.md

 The image should be JPEG, PNG, or GIF.

-Normally, the image should be square, and should look good when cropped to a circle, since this will be the most common way to display the images.
+The returned image _MUST_ be a square, at the resolution specified by `s`, and should look good when cropped to a circle, since this will be the most common way to display the images.

-To make implementation easier, the image can be a rectangle.
-In that case, the viewer has the freedom to crop or squish the image any way it desires in order to make the image fit in the UI.
-In order for the image to look good and consistent, it is recommended a proper square image be returned.
+Note, however, that there is no way to enforce what resolution image is returned or what the viewer will do with an image that is the incorrect resolution.
+Thus, if the returned image is not a square or if it is the wrong resolution, the viewer behavior is undefined.
+Some viewers may crop the image, some may squish the image, and some may choose not to display the image at all.